yanivm/TovTovTov/README.md

 def compile(program):
     return [len(line.split(TOV))-1 for line in program.split(self.SEP)]
 ```
-And so here's an example program:
+An example program:
 ```
 tov
 tov tov tov
 tov
 ```
 The latter used the default values `'tov'` and `'\n'` of `TOV` and `SEP`, but that's configurable, of course,
-and so the same program could be written as:
+so the same program could be written as:
 ```
 well
 well well well